fairtracks/fairtracks.net/content/markdown/fair/fair-06-validation.md

 - Checking restrictions on a full set of documents, e.g. whether identifiers are unique across all documents and whether the records referred to by foreign keys actually exists.

-**Pinning ontology versions is problematic:** To our knowledge, there is no consensus of how to relate versions of metadata schemas with versions of the ontologies they depend on.
-(If you know more than we do about this, [please let us know!](/community/)).
-Our initial working idea was to pin a list of specific ontology versions to each version of the FAIRtracks standard, much like how a dependency lock file is used in a software package manager.
-This would ensure consistent validation over time.
-However, such a solution is not sustainable, as it would require constant updates of the standard to keep pace with the releases of new ontology versions.
+**Managing ontology versions:** To our knowledge, there is no consensus of how to relate versions of metadata schemas with versions of the ontologies they depend on.
+For [FAIRtracks standard](/standards/#standards-01-fairtracks), as well as the [augmentation](#fair-05-augmentation) and validation services, we decided to only relate to the most recent version of each ontology.
+Our reasoning behind this choice is detailed in _Tech note #1_ (to the side).
+If you know more about this than we do, [please let us know!](/community/).

-**Using the latest ontology versions is less problematic:** Instead of pinning ontology versions, the [FAIRtracks standard](<(/standards/#standards-01-fairtracks)>), as well as the [augmentation](#fair-05-augmentation) and validation services, only relate to the most recent version of each ontology.
-This makes validation less stable, as ontology updates can cause a document to suddenly fail validation.
-FAIRtracks metadata documents should thus be automatically re-validated whenever new ontology versions are released.
-This also assures continued interoperability of FAIRtracks services with third-party services that are dependent on the same ontologies.
-If there is a need to debug sudden validation failures, it should also come in handy that the [augmentation process](#fair-05-augmentation) annotates the FAIRtracks documents with the exact ontology versions used for lookup.

 </ui-fairtracks-content>